Generalisation under gradient descent via deterministic PAC-Bayes: Notation and setting

-However, we are essentially interested in how well $h$ can predict the label of an $x$ which does not belong to $s$.
-Assuming that the population of examples follows a distribution $\mu$, the actual relevant quantity is the population loss
+However, what often matters is how well $h$ predicts the labels of instances outside of $s$.
+Assuming that the population of examples follows a distribution $\mu$, the relevant quantity is the population loss,

-Upper-bounding $\Ell_\X$, having access to $\Ell_s$ only, is usually referred to as the generalisation problem.
-Typically, the training dataset is made of $m$ i.i.d.\ samples from $\mu$ (\textit{i.e.}, $s\sim\mu^m=\mu^{\otimes m}$).
-We are interested in upper bounds on $\Ell_\X(h)$ (where $h$ is the hypothesis picked by the algorithm) that holds with high probability on the random draw of $s$ (or of $(h, s)$ in the stochastic setting).
+Upper bounding $\Ell_\Z$ only knowing $\Ell_s$ is the subject of focus in this paper and in the literature on generalisation bounds more broadly.
+We assume that $s\sim\mu^m=\mu^{\otimes m}$ (\textit{i.e.}, i.i.d.\ draws from $\mu$).
+We are interested in upper bounds on $\Ell_\Z(h)$ (with $h$ the hypothesis picked by the algorithm) holding with high probability on the random draw of $s$ (or on $(h, s)$ in the stochastic setting).